SHtress/SHtress/README.md

 I'm Stas Butryn backend/desktop developer and knowledge engineer.

 Mostly work with C/C++ but ready to learn something new.
 Have experience in automation with Python and Bash.
-Currently studying PHP.

 Interested in Artificial Intelligence and Operating Systems.
 Big fan of terminals and CLI.